Italy, looking to lift lockdown starting May 4, considers advice from scientists, economists and psychiatrists

 Pier Luigi Lopalco, an epidemiologist at the University of Pisa, said that in some regions, Italy doesn’t yet have the manpower.

-“The app is not functioning alone,” Lopaco said.
+“The app is not functioning alone,” Lopalco said.
 “You still need people to identify the case, make the control, to go to the home and do the testing.”

 The greatest concern is that, as restrictions are eased, the virus could come roaring back — or that it could spread undetected if parts of the population aren’t being rigorously tested.
 That is what has happened in Singapore, where the cases spiked as the virus spread among migrant workers.

-Experts said they could imagine a scenario where future lockdowns in Italy are limited to one region or another, with thresholds set based on the risk to local hospitals.
+Experts said they could imagine a scenario in which future lockdowns in Italy are limited to one region or another, with thresholds set based on the risk to local hospitals.
 That would leave the poorer south with less leeway.
-On a per capita basis, some northern regions have four times the number of intensive beds as Sicily does.
+On a per capita basis, some northern regions have four times the number of intensive care beds that Sicily does.

-Italy ordered its nationwide lockdown seven weeks ago, and the measures — which include closures and limits on people leaving their municipality — have succeeded in slowing the spread of the virus.
+Italy ordered its nationwide lockdown six weeks ago, and the measures — which include closures and limits on people leaving their municipality — have succeeded in slowing the spread of the virus.
 This week, for the first time during the outbreak, Italy reported that the number of ongoing coronavirus cases was declining.
-Still, more than 24,000 people have died of the virus, the highest toll in Europe.
+Still, more than 25,000 people have died of the virus, the highest toll in Europe.

 The virus has also taken a serious economic toll.
 Italy is likely to see its steepest recession since World War II.